Harry Maguire: Sheffield United

-2011–2012: Debut and regular appearances
+2011–2012

-After coming through the youth system at Sheffield United, and with the team struggling against relegation, Maguire was promoted to the first-team squad, making his debut after coming on as a half-time substitute and winning the man of the match award in a home match against Cardiff City in April 2011.
+After coming through the youth system at Sheffield United, and with the team struggling against relegation, Maguire was promoted to the first-team squad, making his debut after coming on as a half-time substitute and winning the Man of the Match award in a home match against Cardiff City in April 2011.
 He made four further appearances that season but could not prevent the club from being relegated to League One.

-Having cemented his place in the first team Maguire scored his first goal for the Blades in a 2–0 win at Oldham Athletic on the opening day of the 2011–12 League One season.
-Having been ever present from the start of the season Maguire was handed an extended deal in October to keep him at Bramall Lane until 2015.
-He continued in great form as the Blades pushed for promotion from League One and was rewarded at the end of the season when he was named as both "Player of the Year" and "Young Player of the Year" by the club.
+Having cemented his place in the first team, Maguire scored his first goal for United in a 2–0 win away Oldham Athletic on the opening day of the 2011–12 League One season.
+Having been ever-present from the start of the season Maguire was handed an extended deal in October to keep him at Bramall Lane until 2015.
+He continued in great form as United pushed for promotion from League One and was rewarded at the end of the season when he was named as both "Player of the Year" and "Young Player of the Year" by the club.
 The BBC's Match of the Day magazine selected Maguire in its League One Team of The Year for 2011–12.
+He was also named in the PFA Team of the Year that season for League One.

-2012–2014: Continued success
+2012–2014

-Maguire went into the following season as first choice in the centre of defence and his good form continued as he scored a brace in a Football League Trophy tie in a 4–1 victory over Notts County at Meadow Lane on 17 October 2012.
-By the end of February 2013 Maguire had made his 100th start for the Blades in a 0–0 draw against Leyton Orient at Bramall Lane at the age of just 19.
+Maguire went into the following season as first choice in the centre of defence and his good form continued as he scored twice on 17 October 2012 in a 4–1 away victory over Notts County in the Football League Trophy.
+By the end of February 2013, Maguire had made his 100th start for United in a 0–0 home draw against Leyton Orient at the age of just 19.
+His performances during the 2012–13 and 2013–14 seasons earned him a place in the PFA Team of the Year for League One again.

-On 21 June 2014, it was revealed that United had offered Maguire an improved contract amid interest from Hull City and Wolverhampton Wanderers in signing Maguire with United already rejecting a £1 million and an improved £1.5 million bid from Wolves.
+On 21 June 2014, it was revealed that United had offered Maguire an improved contract amid interest from Hull City and Wolverhampton Wanderers, with United already rejecting a £1 million and an improved £1.5 million bid from Wolves.

 Hull City

-2014–2015: Debut and first appearances
+2014–2016

 On 29 July 2014, Maguire joined Hull City in a deal worth £2.5 million, signing a three-year contract.
 He made his debut for the Tigers on 21 August in the UEFA Europa League play-off round first leg away to Lokeren of Belgium, a 1–0 defeat.
 He did not make his Premier League debut until 20 December, when he replaced the injured Curtis Davies for the final 13 minutes of a home loss by the same score against Swansea City.